Frequently asked questions for current students

 You can still access student support via Wellbeing Support Services.

-Term 3 will start on Monday 20 April.
-There will be no face to face teaching or assessments in term 3.
+Term 3 started on Monday 20 April.
+There is no face to face teaching or assessments in term 3.
+Find all teaching, learning and assessment advice and guidance.

 You can find the latest information and updates on our twice-weekly student newsletter.
 Sign up to the undergraduate newsletter, postgraduate taught newsletter or postgraduate research newsletter to ensure you receive the most recent information.